 The FJC Fellowship is a paid, 21-month fellowship for recent college graduates seeking professional opportunities in the field of Jewish Camp.
-Fellows spend the academic year working full-time at Foundation for Jewish Camp in New York, Los Angeles, or the San Francisco Bay Area.
+Fellows spend the summer working in a leadership role at a Jewish overnight or day camp.
+Fellows spend the academic year working full-time at Foundation for Jewish Camp’s headquarters office in New York.
 Each Fellow will work on different projects at FJC, providing valuable support for field-wide initiatives, large-scale FJC programs, and organizational operations.
 Fellows will be supervised by senior FJC professionals, attend key meetings and events, and be exposed to the inner workings of a national non-profit organization.
 Individually and as a cohort, Fellows will have access to professional development opportunities and mentorship from Jewish camp professionals.
-Fellows spend the summer working in a leadership role at a Jewish overnight or day camp.

 Foundation for Jewish Camp (FJC) fosters excellence and accelerates innovation at Jewish camps across North America by developing adaptive talent, deepening immersive learning experiences, and catalyzing field growth.
 Founded in 1998, FJC elevates Jewish camp on the cultural and philanthropic agenda, creating opportunities to engage even more young people in Jewish camp through groundbreaking programs such as One Happy Camper® and FJC’s Specialty Camps Incubator.
 FJC advocates for over 300 day and overnight camps that provide nearly 180,000 campers and young staff each summer with a meaningful, personal, and lifelong connection to Judaism.
 FJC is a public 501(c)(3) charitable organization.

-- As a cohort, Fellows participate in regular Jewish learning, professional development sessions, and site visits to other Jewish organizations.
+As a cohort, Fellows participate in regular Jewish learning, professional development sessions, and site visits to other Jewish organizations.
 These programs are designed with the unique interests of the specific Fellow cohort in mind.

 Individually, Fellows are provided with structured networking opportunities with Jewish camp and other Jewish professional leaders, as well as coaching and career mentorship.

 Here is how the process works:

-- If you are already connected with Jewish camp, talk with your camp director!
-Since this is a long term commitment between the Fellow, FJC and the home camp, be sure to speak with your camp director first to see if this is a good fit right now for the camp organization too.
+Step 1: – Now is the time to talk with your camp director!
+The FJC Fellowship is a long-term commitment between the Fellow, FJC, and a Jewish camp.
+Before moving on to step 2, be sure to speak with your camp director first to see if this is a good fit right now for the camp organization too.

 This is a 21-month fellowship.
-The following is the timeline for the 2021-2023 Fellow cohort:
+The following is the timeline for FJC Fellows Cohort 3:

-- September 2021-May 2022: Fellows work at FJC
+September 2023-May 2024: Fellows work at FJC in New York

-- September 2022-May 2023: Fellows work at FJC
+September 2024-May 2025: Fellows work at FJC in New York

-- May 31, 2023: Fellowship Concludes
+May 31, 2025: Fellowship Concludes

-*Fellows are encouraged to work at camp in summer 2021 and/or summer 2023 if they desire, and a position is available.
+*Fellows are encouraged to work at camp in summer 2023 and/or summer 2025 if they desire, and a position is available.
 This time, however, is optional and outside of the formal framework of the Fellowship.

+Yes!
+Fellows receive an annual prorated salary of $50,000 plus a comprehensive benefits package.
 Benefits include a company-paid Group Medical Bridge plan that provides additional out of-pocket coverage for a variety of medical services; commuter benefit; Flexible Spending Account; 401K plan; vacation and sick time (prorated for partial years worked); early closure for Shabbat and major holiday eves; and office closure for all major Jewish and secular holidays.

-Fellows are compensated annually by FJC, and will not earn additional compensation from their home camp for summer 2022.
-Fellows are responsible for their own housing arrangements.
+Fellows are compensated annually by FJC and will not earn additional compensation from their home camp for summer 2024.

 Please contact Julie Finkelstein with any questions.